 Very hardy and can be grown in sun or light shade.
 Has tolerated -25C.

 Suitable as a specimen plant, screen, or can be grown in containers.
 Its varieties provide a choice of different heights.

 This species and its original varieties flowered from around 1990 and subsequently died out.
-All our stocks are the new generation which is not expected to flower again for many years.

 'Grune Hecke' & 'Mae' are selected forms of the type. -limited availability